 Doctoral Research Studentships

-King’s Business School invites applications for funded, full-time PhD studentships to start in the 2018-19 academic year.
-For further information on the application process and deadlines, please visit Doctoral Research Studentships.
+King’s Business School invites applications for funded, full-time PhD studentships to start in the 2019-20 academic year.
+We welcome applicants interested in undertaking research in any of our areas of expertise.

 Home/EU and International studentships are available to students with outstanding research potential.
 Studentships cover tuition fees and an annual stipend of £16,777 for four years.
 In order to prepare students for academic careers, individuals receiving a studentship will be expected to undertake some teaching and/or marking activities in the School.
 Any teaching undertaken will attract payment in addition to the stipend.
 Students also have access to a generous training and conference fund.

 All applicants for the full-time PhD programme are eligible to apply, including Home, EU and International students.